 The paper is wrapped on a wide metal mandrel to create a master roll, which is then transferred to a jumbo roll using a crane for the winding step.
 The master roll is held and then cut into strips according to the needed width, to then be finally wound onto cardboard cores.

 Wondering what happens to paper after it’s recycled?
 We see waste paper as a valuable resource.
-Learn more about how our closed-loop fiber process makes us a unique sustainable commercial paper producer.
+Learn more about how our sustainable fiber process makes us a unique sustainable commercial paper producer.